keerio/media-docker/README.md

 8. build the Docker container environment via docker-compose.yml
 9. everything's functional!

-all of the customizable bits (users, directories, email) are pulled from the dotenv file. if anything fails, the shell script will tell you in big red text.
+all of the customizable bits (users, directories, email) are asked for in the interactive process, or can be pulled from the dotenv file. if anything fails, the shell script will tell you in big red text.

 if you're feeling saucy and confident that your system is properly configured (or if you're running a non-apt system), you can bypass `.\deploy.sh` and run `docker-compose up --force-recreate -d` on your own.

 ### docker-compose.yml
+this file is built by the `deploy.sh` process according to your selections through the installation. the source files are located in the `./container-config/` directory. each container option has two types, one for use with traefik (with labels and exposed ports configured appropriately) and one for direct port mapping between the host and the containers in the event that reverse-proxying is not desired.

-this file contains all of the instructions Docker Compose needs to pull, build, and configure the entire media environment. as with `.\deploy.sh`, all user-configurable items are exposed through the dotenv file.
+after completion of the process, this file contains all of the instructions Docker Compose needs to pull, build, and configure the entire media environment. as with `.\deploy.sh`, all user-configurable items are requested by the install and are exposed for later configuration through the dotenv file.

 all services are accessed via a Traefik reverse proxy for security. unfortunately, due to the complexity or poor design (or both) of Plex, it's also able to be reached directly. there's light at the end of that tunnel, though, as the Traefik team are currently working on a method of applying multiple routing labels to a single container. once that's implemented, we'll apply it here to make up for the needlessly many ports those services use.

 ### traefik.toml
-you don't need to worry about this one, the only thing to change is your email address and `.\deploy.sh` takes care of this for you.
+you don't need to worry about this one, the only thing to change is your email address and domain name and `.\deploy.sh` takes care of this for you. if you don't use traefik, this file is wholly irrelevant

 ### .env
 a simple dotenv file containing the variables necessary to configure and install all necessary components for the project.